Edit simulation scenario

 By default, a timetable called the Arrival timetable is created.
 This follows the weekday timeslot of Mondays to Fridays from 09:00 to 17:00.

-To view the timeslot of a timetable, click on it.
+To view a timetable, go to the Timetables tab and click on a timetable.

 Note